softcover/softcover_book/chapters/getting_started.md

 <!-- footnotes  -->

+[^copy_directories]: Because Softcover books include a several elements that are specific to each book (including a symlink for the images directory, an internal book id, and a [https://en.wikipedia.org/wiki/Universally_unique_identifier](UUID) required as a unique identifier by the EPUB standard), book directories should never be copied by hand to create new books.
+Instead, all new books should be generated using `softcover new`, and then any necessary files should be copied over individually.

 [^poly_pronunciation]: \PolyTeXnic\ is pronounced exactly like the English word [*polytechnic*](http://www.thefreedictionary.com/polytechnic).
 The core input-to-output conversion is still handled by the \texttt{polytexnic} gem.